coq-community/hydra-battles/README.md

-#  Hydra battles in Coq (_work in progress_).
+#  Hydra Battles and Cie (_work in progress_).

+This contribution contains two parts:

-An exploration of some properties of Kirby and Paris' hydra battles, with the help of the **Coq** Proof assistant.
+- An exploration of some properties of Kirby and Paris' hydra battles, with the help of the **Coq** Proof assistant.
 This development includes the study of several representations of ordinal numbers, and a part of the so-called _Ketonen and Solovay machinery_ (combinatorial properties of epsilon0).

+- Some algorithms for computing _x^n_ with as few multiplications as possible (using _addition chains_).

 ##  Installation